This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias.

 Try a tooth brushing reward chart too

 The apps for helping to brush vary, from simple timer apps, to those that are more complicated offering rewards to the kids for brushing regularly.
-KiddyCharts even have a couple of reward charts for brushing teeth, which you could use in combination with any of the apps discussed below.
-These are free, but if you register for the site, you can choose more themes, and even add a name and photo to these charts.
+KiddyCharts even have a couple of completely free reward charts for brushing teeth, which you could use in combination with any of the apps discussed below.

 What tooth brusing apps are there for my kids?